pranabdas/suvtools/README.md

 - `suv.save_csv("datafile.txt", csvname='', scan=-1)`: saves scan to a csv file.
 The file will be saved in the save directory as `datafile` with name `datafile.csv` unless  `csvname` is specified.
 Like the `load` module, if the scan number is not specified, it will read the last scan from the file.

+- `suv.norm_bg(energy, intensity, x1, x2, x_norm_loc=-1)`:
+Removes linear background, and normalizes the data. x1, x2 are energy points that determines the slope of the background.
+By default the normalization done at the tail point of the spectra.
+It can be changed to any other point.

 Please see the notebook for example usage.